-See "Chat and Presence servers" on page 112.
+See "Chat and Presence servers" on page 98.

-- Show presence to Select: - Private & public Both public and private presence is published. - Private viewers Only private viewers can see your presence information. - Public viewers Both public and private viewers see your public presence information - No one Your presence information is not published. - New viewer status Specifies what level of presence new viewers are allowed to see.
-Select Public or Private. - Sync. with Profiles Defines which Presence attributes are changed when you change your profile.
-Select: - Off The presence attributes are not changed, even if you change your profile. - On Both My availability and Private message are changed when you change your profile.

-- Availability only Private message is not changed when you change your profile. - Private msg. only My availability is not changed when you change your profile.
+- Show to Select: - Private & public Both public and private presence is published. - Private viewers Only private viewers can see your presence information. - Public viewers Both public and private viewers see your public presence information. - No one Your presence information is not published. - Sync. with Profiles Defines which Presence attributes are changed when you change your profile.
+Select: - Off The presence attributes are not changed, even if you change your profile. - Presen. msg. only Both My availability and My presence msg. are changed when you change your profile. - Availability only My presence msg. is not changed when you change your profile. - Private msg. only My availability is not changed when you change your profile.